What does it cost to use WOLF Architects?

 10% must also be considered against the size of the project.
 For smaller projects 10% is probably insufficient while for larger projects it may be too much.
 At Wolf Architects a project under $1.5 million is considered too small to use 10% as a guide.
 15-20% is probably more realistic.
 For projects over $3 million the percentage may scale downwards.

-Whatever the architect’s fee may be, you need to make sure you are clear on what you are getting for that amount.
-That is what WOLF Architects are quite happy to provide lump sum fees based on the work load required to deliver the WOLF standard.
+Whatever the architect’s fee may be, you need to be clear on what you are getting for that amount.
+That is why WOLF Architects are quite happy to provide lump sum fees based on the work load required to deliver the WOLF standard.

 What if I have a cheaper quote but prefer WOLF ARCHITECTS?